danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/Inbound-Email-Store/README.md

 1. **Deployment Fails**
    - Verify AWS credentials and permissions
    - Check that S3 bucket name is unique
-   - Ensure all required parameters are in `global.properties`
+   - Ensure all required parameters are in `../../global.properties`

 2. **Webhook Not Receiving Emails**
    - Verify SendGrid inbound parse configuration